MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 31 - Chapter 2 - The Guild's New Recruits - Lowest Level.md

 `Chatot`: "Finally, let's not forget our morning cheers!
 All together now! ♪"

-`Chatot Normal`

-`Chatot`: "Everyone: A ONE, A TWO...A ONE-TWO-THREE!"
+`💬`: "Everyone: A ONE, A TWO...A ONE-TWO-THREE!"

-`Chatot Normal` ◀▼▶

-`Chatot`: "Everyone: ONE!
+`💬`: "Everyone: ONE!
 DON'T SHIRK WORK!"

-`Chatot Normal` ◀▼▶

-`Chatot`: "Everyone: TWO!
+`💬`: "Everyone: TWO!
 RUN AWAY AND PAY!"

-`Chatot Normal` ◀▼▶

-`Chatot`: "Everyone: THREE!
+`💬`: "Everyone: THREE!
 SMILES GO FOR MILES!"

 `Chatot Normal`